How it works

 Sign in with an existing crypto wallet or your social account.

-Pick a coin
+Pick a grid

-Buy a tile
+Mint a tile

-For creators
+For Creators

 Earning Rewards